 As with most things involving nutrition, the timing and frequency of eating during my training months is all about balance: I don't want to run on empty and suffer through tired, underperformed runs, but I also don't want a full stomach of food jostling around while I'm putting in my miles.

 One to two hours before runs, Portalatin recommends eating a light, energizing meal or snack.
 In a pinch, a veggie juice 30 minutes before a workout works as well, she says.
 The rest of the day, Hueglin says to eat small meals every three to four hours to keep energy up and going.
 Eat adequately during the day, and you don't have to fuel before, during, and after every training session.
-Instead, Hueglin suggests evaluating how much I've eaten, if I'm truly hungry (and not just rewarding myself for a training session well-done-stay tuned on how I handle my heightened hunger levels in a future post), and how hard my training session really was to determine if I actually need to refuel and exactly when.
+Instead, Hueglin suggests evaluating how much I've eaten, if I'm truly hungry (and not just rewarding myself for a training session well-done) and how hard my training session really was to determine if I actually need to refuel and exactly when.
 (Related: The Best Foods to Eat Before & After Running a Marathon)

 As for specific carb, fat, and protein needs, Hueglin says that if I were starting a regimen that was drastically different from what I had been doing (say, going from six days of yoga to six days of running), I should bump up my carbohydrates just a bit, but the levels of fat and protein shouldn't need to change.
 Even so, I've always struggled getting adequate amounts of protein in my diet, so I've made it a personal goal to incorporate more lean protein (especially fish) in my meals and kept my carb consumption as it has been.

-With this guidance, I've mapped out a plan.
+With this guidance, I've mapped out a marathon training diet.
 I'll be making a point to eat small meals every three to four hours during the day that include a healthy balance of carbs, fats, and especially lean protein from foods that give me the most nutrients per calorie during the week.
 The weekends will be my time to splurge if I really want to, but only to a small degree and in the case that it doesn't affect my training.
 For pre- and post-workout snacks, I'll be reaching for fruit and vegetable smoothies, healthy (meaning not a ton of sugar and full of natural ingredients) granola bars, fruit, nuts, and Greek yogurt.
 My other focus will be on making sure I'm fueling myself when I need it and not when I think I should, per Hueglin's suggestion, and making sure I'm listening to my body so that I can really survive those long runs.
-The other way I'm staying fueled involves a good hydration strategy.
-Be sure to tune in next week for a post about that!